KnownStormChaser/master-weather-model-list/models/wave_models/global/eu/ecwam.md

 ### March 2024
 - Open-data resolution increased to 0.25° (~28 km); parameter subset expanded. **Note:** archive inspection shows 0.25° files present from **1 February 2024**, ahead of the announcement date — see the [IFS entry](../../../nwp_models/global/eu/ifs.md#archive-path-schema-changes-verified-against-the-aws-mirror).

+### IFS Cycle 49r1 — 12 November 2024
+- **Wave grid revised to match the atmospheric resolution in all forecasts** — medium-range ECWAM grid spacing reduced to ~9 km (TCo1279) from the previous 0.125°, and sub-seasonal ECWAM to ~36 km (TCo319).
+This is the change that eliminated the long-standing resolution gap between ECWAM and the atmospheric model.
+- **Output spectra reduced from 36 to 29 frequencies** to offset the cost of the grid increase.
+Online spectral computation remained at 36 × 36.
+- New wind-input parametrizations including a gravity–capillary model and non-linear growth rates, modulating the drag coefficient with wind speed and addressing a known underestimation of extreme ocean wind speeds.
+- New sea-state-dependent heat and moisture fluxes.

 ### IFS Cycle 46r1 — June 2019
 - New wind-input and deep-water dissipation parametrizations (Ardhuin et al., via Météo-France) incorporated into ECWAM.

+### IFS Cycle 41r2 — 8 March 2016
+- HRES-WAM resolution increased from 0.25° to 0.125°; ENS-WAM (days 0–15) from 0.5° to 0.25°.
+Both remained coarser than their atmospheric counterparts (9 km and 18 km respectively) until Cycle 49r1.

 ---